 Cruising along with a collection of standard issue fire service stalwarts, one of them answers a question by noting they got their black belt when they were thirteen.
 We didn’t ask anyone when they got their black belt.

-The candidate who went Cobra Kai on us was a woman, and the only female applicant that made it to the interview stage.
+The candidate who went Cobra Kai on us was a woman, and the only female applicant who made it to the interview stage.
 We have the traditional gauntlet of sequential interviews common to high-level public positions, so I was just watching the Zoom screening interviews, and not chiming in.
 I made a note, though, in case there’d be a follow-up interview.
 Turns out, she came out on top of the panel interview and got passed on to me.
 Technically, passed on to a battery of tests and reference checks, and then me.

 Nothing much changes without change, and the fire service tends to be the most resistant to change of all the municipal services.
 Wet stuff on the red stuff is the name of the game, and that game hasn’t changed much since our earliest efforts trying to domesticate fire.
 Building codes have certainly helped, and the service has branched out into medical emergencies to burnish their value.
 On a cost per unit basis, they’re the most expensive arrow in the city services quiver, but they’re also the ones that do the most dangerous, frightful stuff.
 They’re worth every penny, but they do tend toward a family business, handed down from one generation to the next.
 Father to son.
 Uncle to nephew.
 Change doesn’t come easy.